vieira-a/vieira-a/README.md

 Covers API design, error handling, authentication, integration with third-party services, and more.

 📘 **[Printly](https://github.com/vieira-a/Printly.Backend)**
-A print management software with automatic counter via snpm and management reports
+A print management software with automatic counter via SNMP protocol and management reports.

 📘 **[Customer.Service](https://github.com/vieira-a/CustomerService.API)**
 A microservice developed with .NET 8 following Clean Architecture and DDD principles.
 This project is ongoing and aims to serve as a proof of concept for applying good architectural practices using ASP.NET Core.